Where to get the Cheapest Flights and Best Travel Deals

 The Catch: The only catch with this site is that sometimes the best deals are offered out of season, or only leave on certain days, like a Tuesday or Thursday.
 If you’re a flexible traveler, somewhat spontaneous, and open to booking great deals when you find them (rather than being set on a certain vacation plan every year) then this website will help you get some of the cheapest flights and best travel deals I’ve ever seen.

 Basically, what this guy does is find fares and deals that are either mistakes, or just super low for some reason, and send out an email letting you know where they’re from, where they’re going to, and where to book the flights.
-Like TravelZoo, everything is booked directly through the airline so there’s no chance of getting fake fares or scam deals.

-The Catch: The only catch with this site is that the fares are usually only available for a short time, so if you’re going to book them, you gotta book ’em fast.
+The Catch: The only catch with this list is that the fares are usually only available for a short time, so if you’re going to book them, you gotta book ’em fast.
 Because of this, once you choose your vacation days and budget, I suggest keeping an eye on this email newsletter for a couple weeks to see if anything pops up as a perfect fit.

 Ah, ol’ reliable.
 Skyscanner has been with me from the start.
 I booked my very first international flight (to Egypt, Israel, and Italy) through this site, and have been going back ever since.